Gogvych/Dogs_vs_Cats-Classifier-/README.md

 # Dogs_vs_Cats-Classifier-
-Just a small project that classifies images using PyTorch.
+My entry project that classifies images.
+A binary classifier was built on resnet-50.
-It has a function to upload custom datasets
+It has a function to upload a custom dataset
-Number of epochs is 5 just because I ran it on my laptop's CPU